 Subscription proceeds will only be used to defray current costs, so we can continue to provide service to the community.
 CIPRES will always be a not-for-profit project.

 Will I be charged based on how much I use the resource, or is it a flat rate?
 Our model is based on a flat rate, a renewable annual subscription.
 A free Level 1 subscription provides complete access to CIPRES, including all codes, job submission tools, 150 GB free storage, user support, and 1000 core hours of compute time per year.
 Enhanced subscriptions provide the same benefits and access to more compute time.
-Level 2 subscriptions provide up to 10,000 core hours of compute time per year, and Level 3 subscriptions provide up to 25,000 core hours of compute time per year, and Level 4 subscriptions provide up to 50,000 core hours of compute time per year.
+The subscription levels provide up to 10,000, 20,000, 50,000, 100,000, and 200,000 core hours of compute time per year.

 How will my usage be calculated?
 Usage is calculated based on the amount of compute time you consume in a calendar year.
 Your account is charged only for compute time you actually use.
 Most CIPRES jobs run on multiple processor cores, so your account will be charged for the number of compute cores your job used multiplied by the number of hours your jobs run.
 Submissions from your account will be halted automatically when you reach your annual limit.

 What happens if I don’t use all of my available time?
-Compute time available at the end of subscription year will not be carried over to the subsequent year.
+Compute time available at the end of subscription year will not be carried over to the subsequent year, but the year begins on the date of the most recent purchase.
+So you can extend the availability by making an additional purchase.
 You will be granted a new allocation of 1,000 free hours once per year, and you may purchase a new subscription to access more hours.

 When will subscription-based access begin?
-The new subscription service will begin on January 11, 2021.
+The new subscription service will begin on January 11, 2021 for users outside the US, and on January 1, 2022 for US users.
 Users who require more than 1,000 core hours will be required to purchase an enhanced subscription level at that time.

 Can I charge this to my research grant?
 Yes.
 CIPRES will accept institutional procurement credit cards as well as purchase orders.
 Payment must be received before access to resources will be provided.